IBM/monitor-custom-ml-engine-with-watson-openscale/README.md

 # Monitor Custom Machine Learning engine with Watson OpenScale

 In this Code Pattern, we will log the payload for a model deployed on custom model serving engine using Watson OpenScale python sdk.
-We'll use [Keras to build a deep learning REST API](https://blog.keras.io/building-a-simple-keras-deep-learning-rest-api.html) and then monitor with [Watson Open Scale](https://console.bluemix.net/docs/services/ai-openscale/getting-started.html).
+We'll use [Keras to build a deep learning REST API](https://blog.keras.io/building-a-simple-keras-deep-learning-rest-api.html) and then monitor with [Watson OpenScale](https://console.bluemix.net/docs/services/ai-openscale/getting-started.html).

 When the reader has completed this Code Pattern, they will understand how to: